3500 Merritt Drive, Ormond Beach, Florida 32174

-Prices begin in the low-$300,000s.
-Each neighborhood has its own HOA, and fees ranges from about $50 per month to $200 per month, depending on the neighborhood and home type.
+Prices begin in the mid-$300,000s.
+Each neighborhood has its own HOA, and fees ranges from about $65 per month to $200 per month, depending on the neighborhood and home type.
+There is also a yearly $780 per year.
 Please verify these prices with a Realtor as they are subject to change.

 Amenities include the 25,000 square foot clubhouse, home to the fitness center, the elegant Tavern by the Green restaurant and the spacious Pub sports bar.
 Clay tennis courts and a junior Olympic-size swimming pool await outside.

 The 18-hole golf course surrounds the clubhouse and was designed by Bill Amick.
 Residents also enjoy a driving range, a putting green and a chipping green with a sand trap.

 The many tree-shaded paths throughout the community wind around lakes and ponds, inviting early morning walking and bicycling.
 Wine tastings, masquerade balls and seasonal celebrations are just a few of the planned activities designed to keep residents engaged.

 Membership is required to access many of the amenities and ranges from about $100 per month to $375 per month, depending on the level.
 There is also a one-time membership fee of around $500.